qiuyue1993/Notes/VQA/Important Approaches/Models with explicit reasoning module.md

 - Attention maps are not trustful!
 - The key idea is the one-dimensional attention maps ????!
 - How did they generate the module layout
+- Not as much as different from IEP or N2NMN
+- Disentangled image representation is important for better generative ablitiy

 ---
 ## Neural-Symbolic VQA